nus-cs2113-AY2122S1/tp/docs/UserGuide.md

   * `DISH_INDEX` refers to the index number shown in the displayed finance list.
   * `DISH_INDEX` must be a positive integer.
   * `DISCOUNT` must be a positive number.
+  * Maximum value `DISCOUNT` is 100 i.e. maximum possible discount is 100%.
+  * Discounted price would only be displayed up to 2 decimal places.

 Example:
 `discount-dish/1/30` Adds a `30%` discount to the 1st dish in the menu.